About Communities In Schools of Memphis

 The mission of Communities In Schools of Memphis (CISM) is to surround students with a community of support, empowering them to stay in school and achieve in life.
 The vision of CIS of Memphis is to strengthen our communities by addressing non-academic barriers to ensure schools have equitable access to services and interventions, empowering students to graduate from high school prepared for post-secondary opportunities.
 The organization’s core values are passion, diversity, innovation, community and integrity.

 At CISM, we are “all-in” for kids.
 It is our passion – it is our mission.
-At CISM, we partner with Shelby County Schools, the Achievement School District, Charter Management Organizations, and Independent Charter Schools, to provide tailored resources, and create communities of caring adults who work hand-in-hand with educators to make sure young people have the tools they need to stay in school and achieve in life.
+At CISM, we partner with Shelby County Schools and the Achievement School District, to provide resources and create communities of caring adults who work hand-in-hand with educators to make sure young people have the tools they need to stay in school and achieve in life.

-At CIS of Memphis, we are proud to be an equal opportunity employer for the benefit of our employees and community.
+At CISM, we are proud to be an equal opportunity employer for the benefit of our employees and community.
 Being smart and good at what you do is all that matters.

 Brief Job Summary:

-Coordinate and lead the delivery of evidence-based services based on best practice and risk-factor research.
-Widely-accessible, school-wide services will be provided to help address identified needs or to build and reinforce student assets.
-Additionally, targeted and sustained services will be coordinated and provided at the school site for specific students who are identified as having the greatest risk of eventually dropping out of school.
+- Coordinate and lead the delivery of evidence-based services based on best practices and risk-factor research.
+Targeted and sustained services will be coordinated and provided at the school site for specific students who are identified as having the greatest risk of eventually dropping out of school.
 This includes ongoing case management and direct support for students, including goal setting and individual/group sessions and some opportunities for individual, intensive support services.

 Successful Candidates possess the following skills and competencies:

-Thinks strategically and work toward practical goals and outcomes
+- Thinks strategically and works toward practical goals and outcomes

 Compensation is commensurate with experience and includes a comprehensive benefits package.